Retention guide

 Search intent

-Build a repeat-order spare parts list for fuel dispensers, pumps, meters, tanks, nozzles, hose reels, and mobile station packages.
+Build a repeat-order fuel equipment and parts list for distributors, service teams, and resellers handling dispensers, pumps, meters, tanks, nozzles, hose reels, and mobile station packages.

 How we frame the sourcing work